Creativity. Everyone has it and it can unleash your career potential.

 I was working on a resort Island many years ago as a porter and I did a bit of part-time work baby-sitting for guests.
 I remember vividly two ladies talking about one of the children, and what one of them said I found astounding: “poor little Robert, he just isn’t creative.
 Like his father”.
 That’s right, these women decided that a child in their care had no creativity!
 I said nothing at the time however it got me thinking.

-Matt Stewart is a professional actor and project manager with Peers and Players Corporate Actors.
-If you’d like to know more about how corporate actors can enhance your workplace training check out our website www.peersandplayers.com or email email@example.com to arrange a chat.
+Lisa Peers is the Founder and CEO of Peers and Players.
+Matt Stewart is a professional actor and project manager at Peers and Players.
+If you’d like to know more about how corporate actors can enhance your workplace training check out Peers and Players Services.